-Perhaps the most profound form of memory keeping is the documentation of our gratitude for life’s blessings.
+Perhaps the most profound form of memory keeping is documenting thankfulness.
+Documenting our gratitude for life's blessings can transform our lives.

 This is a beautiful form of memory keeping.